 Much of the Gulf of Mexico shoreline has been requested to be studied, with much preference given to the Big Bend region (Raabe E. , 2008).
 The overall goal is to have a greater understanding of the changes of this local system.
 Spatial imagery is known to exist in the area, as well as decades worth of water quality data.
 Much of this data have yet to be processed or analyzed, leaving a great deal of completed ecological research to be desired.

 The LCR project will use adaptive management for data collection, sampling, and evaluation.
 The LCR adaptive management plan is currently tailored for biological data, but the project will need to take additional steps to create a plan for spatial data.
 Temporal and spatial data will be integrated into the adaptive management workflow along with biological data.

+Note how in the executive summary it moves from a general discussion to the basin, to some of the threats.
+By page 11 it is listing potential sources of water quality degradation in the basin.
+You could maybe use these as ideas for factors to look at in terms of trends over time.
+USGS identifies the potential threat (as an example animal-feeding operations) and then you can plot over time how animal feeding operations have changed.
+This report is from 2004, I don’t know how many of these things were followed up by USGS folks.
+Simeon could help you figure that out perhaps.

+When you get to page 15 you see a list of “gaps and opportunities” you are working to fill those gaps and address opportunities.

 Reason for Effort

 USGS has been conducting monitoring research in the Suwannee River basin for almost 100 years.
 This research has addressed water quality, river discharge, floodplains, and surface water exchange.
 The missing element that USGS identifies is the integration of both basin-wide and inter-disciplinary information.